LeonardoGoncRibeiro/LeonardoGoncRibeiro/README.md

 [6.
 Web scrapping](https://github.com/LeonardoGoncRibeiro/01_DataScienceUsingPython/blob/main/09_WebScraping.ipynb)

-The rest of my projects can be found in my repository.
+The rest of my projects can be found in my repositories.

 ### 📫 You can reach me via my LinkedIn page: